-Start Your Dream Home Search with Our Countdown of Best-Loved Houses
+Start Your Dream Home Search with Our Countdown of Popular Home Plans

 Looking to build or remodel a house this year?
 Can’t wait to finally have your dream home?

 We’re here for you.
-We want to help you streamline the process and make your search easier.
+We want to help you streamline the process and make your search for a home in 2020 easier.

-Take a closer look for yourself as we count down the top ten most popular house plans:
+Take a closer look for yourself as we count down the top ten best house plans of 2019:

 Modern homes are known for their sleek luxury; sophisticated designs embody the modern aesthetic.
 Modern style homes can feel “now” or futuristic.
 Industrial elements can be adapted to the design.
 Rich warmth and texture can be part of the design scheme in the styling process.

-Small homes are still very popular among a variety of people.
+Looking for something that won’t break the budget?
+Smaller home designs or “starter” homes are actually very popular among a variety of people.
 Young couples, single people, and retirees are just a few examples of people seeking a low maintenance, cost-effective lifestyle.
 Smaller homes often allow the individual to focus more on life experiences and creating financial freedom.

-- Its covered porch in the rear of the house is great for outdoor living.
+- Its rear deck/patio of the house is great for outdoor living.

-- The master bedroom has a nice sized walk-in closet.
+- The master bedroom has a nicely sized walk-in closet.

 - The master bathroom features his and her sinks.

-- The breakfast nook is perfect for bacon and eggs or just coffee and reading the paper.
+- The kitchen island with an eating bar is perfect for bacon and eggs or just coffee and reading the paper.

-With this home plan, country living just got a little easier.
+With this home plan, one-story living just got a whole lot easier.

-The most popular plan of 2018 is our Craftsman home with vaulted ceilings.
+For the second year in a row, our most popular plan of 2019 is our Craftsman home with vaulted ceilings, plan number 142-1168.
 The era of Craftsman houses originated in the United States in the early 1900s, and they were meant to emphasize the craftsmanship and artistry that should go into creating a home.
 These homes are known for their covered porches, dormers, and multi-pane windows often wrapped in extra wide trim.
-Grand fireplaces with natural stone, built-in bookshelves, and reading nooks are other characteristics typical of a Craftsman home.
+Grand fireplaces with natural stone, built-in bookshelves, and reading nooks are other characteristics typical of a Craftsman house plan.

 This house features high vaulted ceilings for an open, airy design.
 And true to style, built-in cabinetry and seating are all throughout this house, including window seats in both the powder room and walk-in closet.
 The focus of a Craftsman home is not in ornate details but simplicity.
 Straight lines and a sense of minimalism is infused in the Craftsman aesthetic.